Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 Gum inflammation allows easy bacteria access into the blood stream, and once in the blood, some of the bacteria survive our defense mechanisms and are able to establish destructive colonies in different parts of our bodies.

-Bacteria seem to do especially well in or on our heart valves, liver, and joints (also mammary tissue if nursing or the uterus if pregnant).
+Bacteria seem to do especially "like" heart valves, liver, and joints (also mammary tissue if nursing or the uterus if pregnant).

 Bacteria invasion may also be involved in the sequence of events leading to auto-immune inflammation of our joints.
 So, listen to your vet when he or she recommends dentistry.